Zheng Siwei

 Zheng Siwei (郑思维 (Zhèng Sīwéi); born 26 February 1997) is a Chinese badminton player specializing in doubles.
-Zheng is three times World Champion and Asian games gold medalists in the mixed doubles with his current partner Huang Yaqiong.
-He also helped the national team clinch the 2018 Thomas and 2019 Sudirman Cup.
+He is an Olympic gold medalist, a three-time World Champion and two-time Asian Games gold medalist in the mixed doubles with his current partner Huang Yaqiong.
+He helped the national team clinch the 2018 Thomas Cup and also 2019 and 2023 Sudirman Cups.

-Zheng entered the national team in 2013, made an excellence performance in the junior events, by collecting four gold medals, a silver and a bronze at the World Junior Championships, also six golds and a silver at the Asian Junior Championships from 2013–2015.
-Although Zheng stilled as a junior, he has shown a good performance in the senior event, by winning doubles titles in New Zealand and Brasil Open.
+Zheng joined the national team in 2013, and excelled in the junior events, collecting four gold medals, a silver and a bronze at the World Junior Championships, also six golds and a silver at the Asian Junior Championships from 2013 to 2015.
+He also participated in the senior event, winning doubles titles in New Zealand and Brasil Open.
 For his achievements in 2015, the BWF awarded him the Eddy Choong Most Promising Player of the Year.

-Zheng provoked the girders, achieved an outbreak in 2016 by setting off the world number 1 in mixed doubles partnering with Chen Qingchen in December 2016.
+Zheng achieved his breakthrough in 2016 by achieving the world number 1 ranking in mixed doubles partnering with Chen Qingchen in December 2016.
 He and Chen reached thirteen Superseries finals, won the year-end tournament Dubai World Superseries Finals in 2016 and 2017, and the silver medal at the 2017 World Championships.
-He made a new partnership with Huang Yaqiong in November 2017, opened their career by winning the China, Hong Kong and Macau Open in consecutive weeks.
-He again occupied the mixed doubles world number 1 on 9 August 2018, with the achievements of seven 2018 World Tour titles, the gold medals at the World Championships and Asian Games.
+He forged a new mixed doubles pairing with Huang Yaqiong in November 2017, and started their partnership by winning the China, Hong Kong and Macau Open in consecutive weeks.
+He again ascended to the mixed doubles world number 1 ranking on 9 August 2018, with the achievement of seven 2018 World Tour titles, and gold medals at the World Championships and Asian Games.

+In November 2024, Zheng announced his retirement from international badminton.
+The 2024 BWF World Tour Finals was his final tournament.

 Career

+2021

 Zheng and his partner Huang Yaqiong competed at the 2020 Summer Olympics as the top seeds.
 They won a silver medal after being defeated by their compatriots Wang Yilyu and Huang Dongping in the final in a close rubber game.